Highlights of a family trip to Nova Scotia – Halifax and Cape Breton Island.

-For our summer vacation in August of 2006 we travelled to Atlantic Canada and spent 8 nights in Nova Scotia followed by 7 nights in Prince Edward Island.
+One summer vacation when our daughters were young we travelled to Atlantic Canada and spent 8 nights in Nova Scotia followed by 7 nights in Prince Edward Island.
 We had traveled to PEI previously, however, this was our first trip to Nova Scotia.
 At the time of this vacation, Katie was 9 years old and Emma had just turned 3.

 The first three days of our vacation were spent in Halifax where we stayed at The Prince George Hotel located in the heart of downtown.
 Our central location meant that we were able to walk everywhere that we wanted to in Halifax.
 We did, however, rent a car so that we would have it available for day trips from Halifax and because we were going to need it for the balance of our vacation.
 (Check current rates and reviews for The Prince George Hotel on TripAdvisor)

 As soon as we had checked in to the hotel we went for a walk to orient ourselves and ended up at the waterfront where we saw Theodore Tugboat sailing in the harbour.
 Theodore Tugboat was a popular children’s television show about a tugboat that lived in Halifax harbour.
 Theodore now takes visitors on harbour tours which are designed with children in mind.
 (Update: Theodore Tugboat no longer resides in Halifax harbour.)